 Seeking a virtual peer group with whom to share best practices and take a deep dive on topical trends?
 Participate in one of our Communities of Practice and enjoy information-sharing at its best.

-Diversity and Inclusion Community: Increasing diversity in the talent pipeline continues to be a driving force behind the workforce development efforts of CEWD’s members.
-The Community shares best practices and resources through quarterly conference calls.
+Diversity, Equity and Inclusion Community: Increasing diversity in the talent pipeline continues to be a driving force behind the workforce development efforts of CEWD’s members.
+The community shares best practices and resources.
+The Community meets quarterly via conference call and includes both company representatives and NEEN members.

 Energy Industry Fundamentals (EIF) Community: The EIF Approved Providers Community of Practice provides EIF curriculum and credential implementation support to a growing network of EIF educators.
 The group is broken down into high school and training providers, and community college providers.
 This group shares ideas on what has been successful in teaching the course and achieving the desired outcome of credential attainment.